Anthodev/Sublime-ManiaScript/README.md

 ------------

 ### Primary method
-In Sublime Text 2, open the menu `Preferences -> Browse Packages...` and copy-paste the folder ManiaScript in there.
+In Sublime Text 2, open the menu `Preferences -> Browse Packages...` then create the folder ManiaScript and copy-paste the files `ManiaScript.tmLanguage` and `ManiaScript.sublime-completions` in there.

 ### Alternative method
-These files should be placed into the package directory.
-For those on OS X, this can be found at:

-`/Users/[USERNAME]/Library/Application Support/Sublime Text 3/Packages/`

-For Windows, this directory is here:

-`C:\Users\[USERNAME]\AppData\Roaming\Sublime Text 3\Packages\`
+Very soon via Package Control

 Contents